-I’m still personally trying to work on my health, and with a history of chronic fatigue and other health challenges, I’m just simply not up for it.
+I’m still personally trying to work on my health.
+With a history of chronic fatigue and other health challenges, I’m just simply not up for it.
 Less sleep at this point in my life seems like a recipe for disaster!

 This is not to say that when I see someone with a cute baby, my heart doesn’t melt.
 They do make me feel something special inside, and I’m very happy for the parents that have created a beautiful new being.

-I don’t see myself changing the diapers, having sleepless nights, dealing with the screaming and crying, feeling the pain, and hardship of breastfeeding.
+I don’t see myself changing the diapers, having sleepless nights, dealing with the screaming and crying, and hardship of breastfeeding.
 And on top of all of that, doing everything right to keep my baby healthy and happy.
 My anxiety and patience would be tipped over the edge.

 It doesn’t seem very minimalist.